Pointwise Weyl law for graphs from quantized interval maps: Set-up and main results

 converges weakly in probability to the standard complex Gaussian $N_\C(0,1)$ as $k\to\infty$.
 In fact, there are absolute numerical constants $C,c>0$ so that for any $f:\C\to\C$ bounded with Lipschitz constant $\|f\|_\mathrm{Lip}:=\sup_{x\ne y}\frac{|f(x)-f(y)|}{|x-y|}\le L$ and $\varepsilon>0$, there is $k_0>0$ so that for $k\ge k_0$,

 where $Z\sim N_\C(0,1)$. \end{thm}

 We then construct random perturbations $V_{n_k}(\beta^{[n_k]})$ of $U_{n_k}$ by grouping the eigenvalues of $U_{n_k}$ into bins and randomly rotating the eigenvectors within each bin.
+The random parameter $\beta^{[n_k]}$ represents the choice of random rotations.
 This idea of rotating small sets of eigenvectors was used in different models in \cite{zelditch-random,VanderKam,maples,randomQUE} to construct random orthonormal bases with quantum ergodic or quantum unique ergodic properties.
-In our setting, Theorem~\ref{thm:r-eigenvectors} will also show that the coordinates of these randomly rotated eigenvectors look approximately Gaussian.
+In our setting, Theorem~\ref{thm:r-eigenvectors} will show that the coordinates of these randomly rotated eigenvectors look approximately Gaussian.
 The matrices $V_{n_k}(\beta^{[n_k]})$ also satisfy the entrywise relations $|(V_{n_k}(\beta^{[n_k]}))_{xy}|^2=(P_{n_k})_{xy}+o(1)$ as well as a weaker Egorov property relating them to the classical dynamics, so that they can be viewed as a quantization of the classical map $S$.
-Thus while we do not prove approximate Gaussian behavior for the quantizations $U_{n_k}$ with $|(U_{n_k})_{xy}|^2=(P_{n_k})_{xy}$, we prove it for the family of random matrices $V_{n_k}(\beta^{[n_k]})$, which are alternative quantizations of the original classical dynamics of $S$.
+Thus while we do not prove approximate Gaussian behavior for the quantizations $U_{n_k}$ with $|(U_{n_k})_{xy}|^2=(P_{n_k})_{xy}$ (except in a very special case where the eigenspaces end up highly degenerate, see Section~\ref{sec:doubling-2}), we prove the approximate Gaussian eigenvector behavior for the family of random matrices $V_{n_k}(\beta^{[n_k]})$, which are alternative quantizations of the original classical dynamics of $S$.

+Note also that $S$ is not required to be ergodic here.
+In particular, we can take the direct sum of two ergodic maps $S_1$ and $S_2$, whose resulting block matrix $U_{n_k}$ has eigenvectors localized on just half of the coordinates.
+Then $U_{n_k}$ will not have equidistributed or Gaussian eigenvectors, though the randomly perturbed matrices $V_{n_k}(\beta^{[n_k]})$ still will.

+In what follows, we will continue using the notation $V_{n_k}(\beta^{[n_k]})$ for this family of randomly perturbed matrices, with $\beta^{[n_k]}$ as the random parameter which will represent the choices for the random rotations (see Section~\ref{subsec:proof-gvectors} for further details).